dreamerslab/nodejs.production/README.md

-## Monitoring your node app with Monit
+## Monitor your node app with Monit

 node app crashes for any shitty reason like undefined variables.
 With `monit` you don't have to worry about that, it monitoring your app and if it dies `monit` will restart it for you.
 Please see the example file `monitrc` to setup your own `monit` script.
 However don't forget you still have to log for errors and fix them.